-- 1. Approve the amended and restated Rules and Regulations for Oakland International Airport, which shall supersede Port Ordinance 4362, as described herein and as substantially set forth in Exhibit A, attached hereto, to be effective on October 1, 2017; and approve and authorize the Executive Director to extend the terms of the TNC Pilot Program Permits through September 30, 2017. - 2.
+- 1. Approve the amended and restated Rules and Regulations for Oakland International Airport, which shall supersede Port Ordinance 4362, as described herein and as substantially set forth in Exhibit A, attached hereto, to be effective on January 1, 2018; and approve and authorize the Executive Director to extend the terms of the TNC Pilot Program Permits through December 31, 2017. - 2.
 Do not approve the amended and restated Rules and Regulations for Oakland International Airport, as described herein and as substantially set forth in Exhibit A, attached hereto. - 3.
-Approve the amended and restated Rules and Regulations for Oakland International Airport, but make different modifications, and approve and authorize the Executive Director to extend the terms of the TNC Pilot Program Permits through a date sufficient to effectuate those modifications. - 4.
-Do not approve the amended and restated Rules and Regulations for Oakland International Airport, as described herein and as substantially set forth in Exhibit A attached hereto but authorize the Executive Director to extend the TNC Pilot Program Permits for an extended period sufficient to further determine the scope of amendments for the Rules and Regulations.
+Approve the amended and restated Rules and Regulations for Oakland International Airport, but make different modifications, and approve and authorize the Executive Director to extend the terms of the TNC Pilot Program Permits through a date sufficient to effectuate those modifications.